mareek/BrainRust/README.md

 # BrainRust
-A mostly functionnal brainfuck interpreter (with support for nested loops !) written in Rust
+A mostly functionnal brainfuck interpreter (with nested loops support!) written in Rust.